 cigarette sales and possession.
 For more information on tobacco

-enforcement activities, you may visit the Liquor Control Board’s
+enforcement activities, you may visit the Liquor and Cannabis Board’s

 web site.
 RCW 82.24.080, WAC 458-20-186, Special Notice - Cigarette Tax Rate Increased May 1, 2010, Special Notice - Tobacco Tax Rate Increases and Definition Change

 - Convenience stores whose prepared food sales are more than

 75 percent of their total food sales: Businesses with prepared

 food sales that are more than 75 percent of their total food sales

 are required to collect retail sales tax on all sales of food and food